Archcord-Community/code-of-conduct/README.md

 ### 1.5 - Cross-Server Drama <a name="15---cross-server-drama"></a>

 We strive to keep our community drama-free by avoiding issues from other servers.
+This includes discussing our issues in other communities when unwarranted.
+You are welcome to point out our issues and we actually welcome criticism in such way, but if criticism is falsified or manipulated we reserve the right to remove you from the community.

 **Punishment Escalation:**
 - **First Instance:** You may receive a ticket and a warning.